sunnimoon/wazuh-sysmon-threat-detection/README.md

 ## Findings

-- Sysmon successfully captured PowerShell process creation activity
-- Wazuh successfully ingested Sysmon logs from the Windows endpoint
 - PowerShell execution with ExecutionPolicy Bypass was detected
+- The activity involved PowerShell spawning another PowerShell process
+- Command-line analysis confirmed use of bypass flags commonly associated with malicious scripts
-- Wazuh mapped the PowerShell alert to MITRE ATT&CK technique T1059.001
+- Wazuh successfully mapped the activity to MITRE ATT&CK technique T1059.001
 - File creation activity was observed in a temporary directory commonly used by malware

 ---